Watson-Personal-Assistant/developer/_content/expertise/develop-locally.md

     "myHelloWorld"
   ]
 }' 'https://watson-personal-assistant-toolkit.mybluemix.net/v2/api/expertiseCollection/attachExpertise/myCollection?api_key=paste-your-api-key-here'`

+A message similar to `link between myCollection and myHelloWorld added` should be returned.

 ### Step 5: Say hello to the Assistant
 Use the Assistant Builder service **/converse/expertiseCollection** API to say hello world using your API Key and Assistant Builder service Bluemix hosted URL.